 - Once a student is accounted for, we work with them to remove any academic or social-emotional barriers preventing them from engaging with school and build them a personalized education plan.

-- Students remain enrolled at your district but can take classes 100% online through Graduation Alliance if the traditional in-person classroom doesn’t work for them.
+- Students remain enrolled at your district but take classes 100% online through Graduation Alliance if the traditional in-person classroom doesn’t work for them.

 - Once students complete their high school requirements, they’ll graduate with their peers!

 Students don’t have to be totally disengaged to participate in a Graduation Alliance program, either.
 If there are students in your school who are struggling with personal challenges — like anxiety or depression — who you think could benefit from an online alternative program, you can refer them to the program, and we’ll work with them to create personalized education plans that work with their unique circumstances.

 Plus, students have a personalized support team to help them not only get back on track but also stay on track.

 Everybody involved with the program is INVOLVED.
 There was never a moment when I didn’t think I could reach out for help.
 I genuinely felt the impact of the information they taught in this program.
 I love and continue to love every second during my involvement with Graduation Alliance.— Gabriel N., Washington Student